-The categories of people who can make a claim are:
+The following can make a claim against an estate:

 If the court decides to make reasonable financial provision, it can order: